Mohamed-mosad-hadia/Breast-Cancer-Prediction/README.md

-Thanks for clarifying!
-Here’s an updated README template that reflects a non-CNN model:

----

 # Breast Cancer Prediction

 This project focuses on developing a machine learning model for breast cancer classification.
 The project aims to assist in early detection and diagnosis, providing healthcare professionals with a tool to improve patient outcomes.